 In June, I will travel Panama for two weeks and work on an adaptation of another memoir, Boomer War, about a Southern California golden boy, a surfer right out of a Beach Boys song, who has his eyes opened when he serves in Vietnam.

 Don't look now but it sounds like I have just agreed to write a screenplay for the Hallmark Channel.
 Good times!

 October 2018.
 My producing partner and I have received a Letter of Intent from actress Tara Reid.
 Pending financing, Reid will produce and star in my psychological thriller "Used To Love Her."

-Fall 2018 UPDATE: In late October, I will attend the Austin Screenwriting Conference in October, earning an all-access Producer's Badge by reading and reviewing nearly 60 screenplays.
+In late October, I attended the Austin Screenwriting Conference, earning an all-access Producer's Badge by reading and reviewing nearly 60 screenplays.
 I received a grant to cover travel and lodging from University of the Arts President's Fund For Excellence.

 A tech/film start up specializing in VR and AR has asked me to join their team as Chief Content Officer.
 I will be in charge of sourcing and developing feature film and new media projects.